-We often ask ourselves how we act or react in certain situations, and how the views that we have of ourselves and of our relationships can affect our lives and our decisions, whether emotionally or professionally.
-These therapies are not only aimed at people with well-defined symptoms; they also cater to people going though depressive moments, who feel anxious; who are faced with bereavement, separations, or experiencing difficulties in relationships.
+We often ask ourselves how we act or react in certain situations, and how the view that we have of ourselves, and of our relationships, can affect our lives and our decisions.

-Regarding persons in crisis, making an appointment can be very fast: if there are difficulties to get to my office, interviews can be organized via Skype or by telephone.
+When it comes to urgent requests, in the event of a crisis, making an appointment can be very fast.
+If there are difficulties to get to my office, we can arrange interviews via Skype or by telephone.

 The clinical supervision that I practice with clinical psychologists, psychotherapists and psychoanalysts allows them to reflect on their practice and to find a proper position while working with their patients.